-Bonding for aesthetics and function

-Nishan Dixit presents a case in which he provided a conservative approach for stabilising tooth surface loss for a nervous patient.
+Improving aesthetics and function with transitional bonding Nishan Dixit presents a case in which he provided a conservative approach for stabilising tooth surface loss for a nervous patient

+Figures 1-3: The patient had severe tooth surface loss caused by a combination of habits, chiefly grinding

 A patient presented at Blue Court Dental because he was unhappy with his broken, worn-down teeth and damaged restorations.
-He had severe tooth surface loss caused by a combination of habits, chiefly grinding (figs 1 to 3).
+He had severe tooth surface loss caused by a combination of habits, chiefly grinding (Figures 1 to 3).
 The gentleman was in his 60s and had been living and working in the Middle East for 10 years, with little time or opportunity to do anything to address his dental concerns.
 He had previously only attended appointments for emergency treatment.

-The aetiology of the patient's tooth wear was investigated, beginning with a thorough examination into his diet and general health.
+The aetiology of the patient's tooth wear was Given the extent of the tooth surface loss, our goal was to balance the patient's occlusion and raise his bite by adopting a purely additive approach and avoiding any tooth preparation investigated, beginning with a thorough examination into his diet and general health.
 A visit to his general practitioner had ruled out gastric reflux, he was not taking any medication and his medical history was clear.
 Checks were carried out to ensure he was following an appropriate diet.
 The patient had historically been a heavy consumer of highly acidic beverages, but he had more recently reduced his intake.
 His oral hygiene routine was reviewed, including choice of toothpaste and mouthwash.
 He was instructed to use less-abrasive products in an attempt to curb further wear.

-Treatment planning and diagnostics A number of options were considered, ranging from the most conservative, is the founder of Blue Court Dental in Harrow and past president of the British Academy of Cosmetic Dentistry (BACD).

-Nishan Dixit

-non-destructive methods to more invasive treatments.
-Given the extent of the tooth surface loss, our goal was to balance the patient's occlusion and raise his bite by adopting a purely additive approach and avoiding any tooth preparation (fig 4).
+Treatment planning and diagnostics A number of options were considered, ranging from the most conservative, non-destructive methods to more invasive treatments.
+Given the extent of the tooth surface loss, our goal was to balance the patient's occlusion and raise his bite by adopting a purely additive approach and avoiding any tooth preparation (Figure 4).
 The plan was supported by the gentleman, who was a very nervous patient and therefore reluctant to undergo treatment involving the dental drill.

-The worn dentition would be built up with composite bonding applied to the UR6 to UL4 and LR5 to LL5 (figs 5 to 7).
-This transitional plan would enable the patient's bite to be roadtested.
-Permanent, laboratory-made crowns would remain a longer-term option, should these be indicated in the future.
+The worn dentition would be built up with composite bonding applied to the UR6 to UL4 and LR5 to LL5 (Figures 5 to 7).
+This transitional plan would enable the patient's bite to be road-tested.
+Permanent, laboratory-made crowns would

+Figures 5-7: The worn dentition would be built up with composite bonding applied to the UR6 to UL4 and LR5 to LL5 remain a longer-term option, should these be indicated in the future.

 In preparation for the transitional bonding, the patient would also be treated for caries.
 His crowns would be replaced once the tooth wear had been treated and his condition made more comfortable.

-The worn dentition would be restored in a three-step technique, with fabrication of models and a mock-up tried in the mouth, followed by direct
+The worn dentition would be restored in a threestep technique, with fabrication of models and a mock-up tried in the mouth, followed by direct composite bonding.
+Photographs and occlusal records were taken.
+An intraoral scan was carried out to produce the models, which were used to create an indirect